 What About Prescriptions?

-Prescription medication expenses may be credited toward the PRA if they are not considered treatment for chronic conditions that were preexisting when the member joined Impact.
+Prescription medication expenses may be credited toward the PRA if they are not considered a treatment for chronic conditions that were preexisting when the member joined Impact.
 After the Member’s PRA has been met, the prescription amount may be Shared as follows: